 The intonation of a sentence depends on the emotion and message to send.
 If it’s an exclamation, a yes-no question, an open-question, a parenthesis or a simple affirmative sentence, the intonation, or melody, differs.

 There are ways to cut a sentences into rhythmic groups.
-You need to cut sentences into groups in order to breath.
+You need to cut sentences into groups in order of breath.
 It is a good exercise to start from the end, with the last word, and slowly go back to the start.
 In this way, you are more aware of the tone on the last syllable of your sentence and on the breath groups.

 –> Duration and speed